RickStrahl/SetResolution/README.md

 To reset a non-working display setting you have to **boot into Windows Safe Mode** and select another display mode, then reboot.

+### You're trying too hard to break it!
-Note: It's difficult to select an invalid display mode.
-We set the display mode only to modes that are available for the current display, so setting a non-supported resolution should in theory never happen.
-However, you can end up with a resolution that your driver supports but that your monitor does not.
-This mostly involves unsupported frequencies.
+Note: It's difficult to select an invalid display mode using this tool.
+First we prompt for confirmation of the new display mode and if not confirmed it reverts back to the previous setting after 5 seconds.
+Secondly the display mode has to match a display mode that the driver makes available, so setting a completely non-supported resolution should in theory never happen.However, you can end up with a resolution that your driver supports, but that your monitor does not.

 > Moral of the Story: Pick a display mode that you know works using common, widely used resolutions.
 If not sure try the settings in the Windows Resolution box first.

 ## Credits
-Most of the hard work of this tool is in the Win32 interfaces to retrieve and set display settings.
-All of that code is based on this excellent article on C# Corner by [Mohammad Elseheimy](https://www.c-sharpcorner.com/members/mohammad-elsheimy):
+The initial code that manages retrieving and setting display modes is based on this excellent article on C# Corner by [Mohammad Elseheimy](https://www.c-sharpcorner.com/members/mohammad-elsheimy):

 * [Changing Display Settings Programmatically ](https://www.c-sharpcorner.com/uploadfile/GemingLeader/changing-display-settings-programmatically/)

 ## To do

-* Add support for configuration of non-default monitor(S)
+nothing